mavens-group/mavens-group.github.io/content/blog/2024-07-DFT/02-implementation/_index.md

 | Band gap severely underestimated | Not a convergence issue — inherent DFT limitation | Use hybrid functional (Ch.
 4) or DFT+U (Ch.
 7) | — |
 | Eigenvalue solver converges to wrong states | RMM-DIIS subspace collapse | Switch to Davidson for initial iterations; re-orthogonalise | Ch.
 9 |
 | Calculation runs out of memory | Too many plane waves or $\mathbf{k}$-points | Reduce $E_{\rm cut}$ or $\mathbf{k}$-mesh (after convergence tests) | Ch.
 5, 10 |

----

-## Roadmap for Part II

-**Chapter 8 — SCF Convergence and Density Mixing** develops the theory of SCF convergence from the fixed-point formulation of the KS equations.
-It derives the charge-sloshing instability from the Lindhard dielectric function, then presents the main mixing schemes — linear, Kerker, Pulay/DIIS, and Broyden — as progressively more sophisticated solutions to the same mathematical problem.
-The chapter is self-contained: a reader who needs to understand why a metallic SCF calculation diverges and how to fix it will find the complete answer here.

-**Chapter 9 — Brillouin Zone Integration and Eigenvalue Solvers** covers the two pieces of numerical machinery that operate *within* each SCF step.
-Section 9.1 treats smearing and partial occupancies: Gaussian, Fermi–Dirac, and Methfessel–Paxton smearing are derived from their mathematical foundations, the tetrahedron method is presented as the gold standard for fixed-geometry calculations, and the interplay between $\sigma$ and $\mathbf{k}$-mesh density is quantified.
-Section 9.2 develops iterative diagonalisation: the Davidson algorithm and RMM-DIIS are derived as subspace methods for the KS eigenvalue problem, with their computational scaling and failure modes analysed.
-Section 9.3 brings everything together with convergence diagnostics and a worked example.

-**Chapter 10 — Forces, Stress, and Geometry Optimisation** uses the converged KS solution to compute forces (Hellmann–Feynman theorem, Pulay corrections) and stress, then develops geometry optimisation methods (BFGS, cell relaxation) and equations of state.

-**Chapter 11 — $\mathbf{k}$-Points and Band Structure** treats Monkhorst–Pack grids, symmetry
-reduction, band structure paths, and the connection between $\mathbf{k}$-sampling and the smearing/tetrahedron methods of Chapter 9.

----